-Rallis Pappas is president of SMT’s Jacksonville, Fla.-based division, which provides in-stadium scoring, statistics and display products for the sports industry worldwide.
+Rallis Pappas is co-founder of SMT’s Jacksonville, Fla.-based division, which provides in-stadium scoring, statistics and display products for the sports industry worldwide.

 Rallis has played an integral part of building SMT into the powerhouse it is today, having created systems that have been used for event management, web publishing, media, broadcast and fan enhancements at many world-class events around the globe.